-Ng Sui Chun
+Ng Sui Chun Director

-Director

-The Company has assessed the recoverability of the carrying value of the interest in subsidiaries and the amounts due from subsidiaries at the reporting date.
-The directors are of the opinion that the recoverable amounts of the interest in subsidiaries and amounts due from subsidiaries were higher than its carrying amounts as at 31 March 2021 and 2020.
+(i) The Company has assessed the recoverability of the carrying value of the interest in subsidiaries and the amounts due from subsidiaries at the reporting date.
+The directors are of the opinion that the recoverable amounts of the interest in subsidiaries and amounts due from subsidiaries were higher than its carrying amounts as at 31 March 2022 and 2021.

-31. STATEMENT OF FINANCIAL POSITION OF THE COMPANY (Continued)
+30. STATEMENT OF FINANCIAL POSITION OF THE COMPANY (Continued)

-Notes (Continued):
+Notes: (Continued)